-These days, Instagram and SnapChat are the two big fish in the social media pond.
-Now, with Instagram’s new feature, Instagram Direct, the two are more similar than ever.
+Instagram and SnapChat are two big fish in the social media pond.
+Instagram’s new feature, Instagram Direct, makes the two more similar than ever.
 Instagram Direct is a private messaging feature that allows the followers of any profile to send text, photo, or video messages.
 Users can choose whether to send permanent or disappearing messages– just like SnapChat.

 There are two options to make messages disappear within Instagram Direct.
-The first is a “true” disappearing message– a picture or video is taken within the Instagram app and will automatically delete after viewing.
-The second is an unsend option.
-Users can click on a picture, text, or video message after the fact and delete it permanently.
+The first is a “true” disappearing message– if a picture or video is taken within the Instagram app, the sender can choose to make the message disappear after one viewing, two viewings, or not at all.
+Pictures or videos taken outside the Instagram app are automatically permanent messages, but after sending the message, you can click on the message and select Unsend.
+This deletes the message permanently.

 After a “disappearing” message has expired, there’s a small grey icon and a line of text indicating a message was there.

 However, if a permanent message was unsent, there’s no sign of a message at all.
 For parents of Instagram users, this is important to keep in mind.
 While the idea of teens sending ephemeral messages may make parents (understandably) squeamish, the unsend feature is even more problematic because it completely prevents parents from keeping tabs on their kids.

 A couple other facts worth noting about Instagram Direct: